fesh0r/beebem/README.txt

 --------------

 BeebEm emulates an econet network.
 This allows multiple instances of BeebEm to communicate with other.
+BeebEm also supports the AUN Econet protocols that enable BeebEm to communicate with other AUN compatible machines.

-Enable econet support from the Hardware menu in BeebEm.
-Also switch off 'Freeze when inactive' so multiple instances of BeebEm can run at the same time.
+Econet support is enabled from the Hardware menu in BeebEm.
+Also switch off 'Freeze when inactive' if you intend to run multiple instances of BeebEm so they can all run at the same time.

 Each machine attached to an econet has a station number (between 1 and 254) associated with it.
 An econet may also have a file server attached to it